pha5echange/eng-tools/README.md

 - Updated 'nhm_plotter' writes bar charts, and labels x axis with category values.

+- New version of 'eng_network_multi' (b28) deals with time-sliced data and writes 'maxDeg' (maximum degree) and 'isolateCount'(isolated nodes) metrics.

 - New version of 'eng_network_single' (b27) deals with time-sliced data and writes 'maxDeg' (maximum degree) and 'isolateCount'(isolated nodes) metrics.

-- 'eng_nodesets' (b07) works with time-sliced artist data and writes to 'ts_data/'
+- 'eng_nodesets' (b08) works with time-sliced artist data and writes to 'ts_data/'

-- 'timeslicer' (a02) bulk generates time-sliced artist data and writes to 'ts_data/'
+- 'timeslicer' (a03) bulk generates time-sliced artist data and writes to 'ts_data/'

 - 'ghp' (a09) now resets axes parameters after saving image.

-- New version of 'nhm' (b05) deals with time-sliced data.
+- New version of 'nhm' (b06) deals with time-sliced data.

-- New version of 'eng_nodesets' (b06) deals with artist time-slice data (written by 'timeslicer').

 - 'timeslicer' deals with raw genre files and writes new ones after artist time-slicing.